 How to make flexible working work for you

 Think flexible working will hurt your bottom line?
 A recent study found flexible workers were more, not less productive, than their peers.
 So how can you make it work in your workplace?

 Flexibility is no longer a nice to have, it’s the law.
-But, more than that, it actually helps enable more engaged, more productive workers who can help you achieve your business goals.
+But, more than that, it helps enable more engaged, productive workers who help achieve your business goals.
 So how do you build the benefits of flexible working into your workplace?
 Read on to find out.

 The evolution of flexible working

 There was a time when flexible working was thought to be the sole domain of the new mother returning to work after maternity leave.
 Those days are long behind us.
 The Fair Work Act 2009 gives employees the right to request flexible working arrangements on a number of grounds, including: